Bounding causal effects with an unknown mixture of informative and non-informative missingness: Proofs

-\begin{proof}[Proposition 2: bounds on ATE, monotonicity] First assume positive monotonicity (6.a), so that for all $\bx, a$, $\mu_a^\star(\bx) \ge \mu_a(\bx)$.
+\begin{proof}[Proof of Proposition 3: bounds on ATE, monotonicity] First assume positive monotonicity (\ref{asmpt:monotonicity-pos}), so that for all $\bx, a$, $\mu_a^\star(\bx) \ge \mu_a(\bx)$.
 Then

 where the second inequality follows because this expression is minimized when $\mu_a^\star(\bx) = \mu_a(\bx)$.
-The results follow from combining these lower bounds with the upper bounds derived in the proof of Proposition 1, where we make assumption 7.b and allow $\delta_{1u}$ and $\delta_{0u}$ to take values less than 1.
-To obtain $\ell_0^{\text{pos}}$, we simply need subtract the subtract the upper bound for $\E[Y(0) \mid \bx]$ from the lower bound for $\E[Y(1) \mid \bx]$ and integrate over the covariate distribution; and the expression for $u_0^{\text{pos}}$ follows analogously.
+The results follow from combining these lower bounds with the upper bounds derived in the proof of Proposition 2, where we make assumption \ref{asmpt:known-missingness} or \ref{asmpt:bounded-missingness} and allow $\delta_{1u}$ and $\delta_{0u}$ to take values less than 1.
+To obtain $\ell_0^{\text{pos}}$, simply subtract the upper bound for $\E[Y(0) \mid \bx]$ from the lower bound for $\E[Y(1) \mid \bx]$ and integrate over the covariate distribution; and the expression for $u_0^{\text{pos}}$ follows analogously.